 « The steam cracking process is a key element for the production of olefins such as ethylene (C2 cut) and propylene (C3 cut), for which global demand has risen significantly, and naphtha (pyrolysis gasoline cut).
 To be used, these cuts need to be purified; specific processes and catalysts developed by IFPEN in partnership with Axens make it possible to selectively hydrogenate them in order to achieve impurity contents of less than 1 ppm.

-- for the “pyrolysis gasoline” cut, a new catalyst that offers improvements in terms of activity, stability and lifespan.
-This means that it makes it possible to obtain the same performance as the previous generation but at a lower temperature, significantly reducing the unit’s energy consumption, with longer life cycles and lifespans,
+Thanks to the development of a new palladium-based catalytic phase and optimized support preparation, IFPEN has created a new selective hydrogenation catalyst, for sulfur-laden “pyrolysis gasoline” cuts.
+This catalyst offers improvements in terms of activity, stability and lifespan.
+It makes it possible to obtain the same performance as the previous generation but for cuts with a higher sulfur content, significantly reducing the unit’s energy consumption, with longer catalyst life cycles and lifespans. »

 Conversion of ethylene into alpha-olefins

-Linear alpha-olefins (1-butene, 1-hexene, 1-octene) are used as ingredients in numerous grades of polyethylene-type plastics.
-IFPEN is pursuing research aimed at converting ethylene into 1-butene (AlphaButol® process) and 1-hexene (AlphaHexol™ process).
-Its teams have thus developed catalytic formulations making it possible to selectively obtain the products, with a very high level of purity, while improving the efficiency of the processes and their operability.
-With the aim of meeting a market need and extending the range of processes, ambitious research is under way concerning the development of a production process for 1-octene from ethylene.
+IFPEN is pursuing research aimed at converting ethylene into 1-butene (AlphaButol process®) and 1-hexene (AlphaHexol™ process).
+Its teams have thus developed catalytic formulations making it possible to selectively obtain the products, with a very high level of purity, while increasing the efficiency of the processes and their operability.
+In particular, the AlphaHexol™ 1-hexene production technology based on the trimerization of ethylene marketed by Axens has been improved.
+The process, which addresses the significant increase in the demand for polyethylene-type high-performance plastics, makes it possible to obtain high-purity 1-hexene while consuming less energy.

 In the field of aromatics (benzene, toluene, xylenes), primarily produced via catalytic reforming or naphtha steam cracking, IFPEN’s research is aimed at meeting the significant market demand for paraxylene, widely used for plastic packaging (PET bottles, for example) and synthetic textile fibers.